feit-elen90089/Wiki2/workshops/Workshop_3.md

 `import numpy as np`.

 > **FLUX Question:**
-> 1.Run your flowgraph and observe the received signal constellation.
+> 9. Run your flowgraph and observe the received signal constellation.
 Adjust
 >    the *amplitude* and *phase* scaling variables to align the received symbol
 >    constellation with the transmitted constellation.
 This should minimize the
 >    EVM.
 What EVM do you measure after symbol synchronization in your RF
 >    loopback?